-- Implement coursework that draws on a broader range of examples and in assessment include a variety of career outcomes rather than focus just on appellate casework.
+- Implement coursework that draws on a broader range of examples and the assessment includes a variety of career outcomes rather than focus just on appellate casework.

 - Engage with alumni and participate in studies of graduate destinations.

-- Include some WIL opportunities, including research-led teaching, working with current law reform projects.
+- Include some WIL opportunities, including research-led teaching, and working with current law reform projects.

 The relevant CQUniversity Policies concerning pastoral responsibility may be found at: